juanpanore/spray-heroku-example/README.md

 REPO=/app/.sbt_home/.ivy2/cache
 SBT_OPTS=-Xmx384m -Xss512k -XX:+UseCompressedOops
 ```
 To run the app you deploy using `git push heroku master`.
-YOu should see Heroku detect the Scala code, build the app and execute it.
+You should see Heroku detect the Scala code, build the app and execute it.
 You can check the newrelic stats for each of the endpoints.